 After all of this information, let’s do some cross-check if we are on the right track.

 Recheck if your website copy clearly speaks of these elements:

 - What is your offer?

 - Why does it matter?

 - How does it work?

-Check your lens and work on your copies if you get drifted.
+Check your lens and work on your copies if you get strayed.
 It’s okay, it happens.
-Hence, why we have this step to get you back on track before you’re too far drifted.
+Hence, that’s why we have this step to get you back on track before you’re too far drifted.
 You’re welcome!